Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

 \subsection{Experimental Setup}

 We design experiments according to the problem setup of Section~\ref{sec:problem-setup}.
 Table~\ref{tab:datasets} overviews our setup, which we detail in the following.

 \textbf{Datasets:} We select our datasets to cover a wide range of real-world settings for obtaining meaningful assessments of the approaches' robustness and performances.
 Concretely, experiments are performed on eleven real-world datasets across three data modalities: image, tabular, and text.
-The number of classes ranges from $C=6$ to $C=1{,}000$.
-Five datasets contain noisy class labels from humans, while we simulate the annotators providing noisy class labels for the remaining six datasets.
+The number of classes ranges from $C=4$ to $C=1{,}000$.
+Five datasets contain noisy class labels from humans, while we simulate annotators providing noisy class labels for the remaining six datasets.
 The number of annotators ranges from $M=20$ to $M=733$.
 As labels are costly, the average number of provided class labels per instance (approximately ranging from one to four) is considerably lower than the number of annotators.
-The fraction of false class labels ranges from low noise levels (ca. \SI{20}{\%}) to medium noise levels (ca. \SI{40}{\%}) to high noise levels (ca. \SI{75}{\%}).
+The fraction of false class labels, i.e., noise levels, ranges from low noise (ca. \SI{20}{\%}) to moderate noise (ca. \SI{40}{\%}) to high noise (ca. \SI{80}{\%}) levels.